nerdalex/nerdalex/README.md

 # About me

 **My name is Alex Nord.
-I'm 34 years old an live on the west coast of Sweden.
+I'm 34 years old and live on the west coast of Sweden.
 I've worked as a programmer and web developer since 2005.**

 I started with HTML, CSS, PHP and SQL.
 Before WordPress was popular, I was writing my own content managing systems.
 I decided to specialise in WordPress development after realizing every client and company I worked for was using it.